 After seeing 3 crates of reduced strawberries earlier in the week I went out yesterday to buy some more and the 2 supermarkets I went to had either had very few delivered and sold out or hadn’t had any for a couple of days.

-So for the purpose of shooting this jam I had no alternative but to buy a fruit medley which had about 6 strawberries in it.
+So to shoot this jam I had no alternative but to buy a fruit medley which had about 6 strawberries in it.

 It’s ironic when you spend more money on the props for a photo than the actual ingredients:-)

-Anyway, back to the jam making.
-I bought 4 punnets of strawberries and had to throw away about half of them as it’s very important to have perfect fruit.
+Anyway, back to the jam-making.
+I bought 4 punnets of strawberries and had to throw away about half of them as it’s important to use perfect fruit.

 Can you use over-ripe Fruit to make Jam?